 Groups of male and female singers in beautiful traditional clothes standing on a dragon-shaped boat take turns to sing a charming melody about love and sentimentality.
 Lim festival also features exhilarating traditional games such as cockfighting, bamboo swing, wrestling, tug-of-war, blind man’s bluff, and human chess.
-The locals love to come to enjoy the art of singing Quan ho, play games and most importantly, meet old friends and get to know more people.
+The locals love to come to enjoy the art of singing Quan ho, play games, and most importantly, meet old friends and get to know more people.
 If you like to see this festival, travel to Lim Village, in Tien Du District, Bac Ninh Province, which is 18km from Hanoi.

 Perfume Pagoda Festival – A Religious Festival in Exquisite Mountains

-Perfume Pagoda is a collection of many pagodas, temples, caves, and mountain tops located in Huong Son Commune, My Duc district, which is 2-hour-drive from center Hanoi.
+Perfume Pagoda is a collection of many pagodas, temples, caves, and mountain tops located in Huong Son Commune, My Duc district, which is a 2-hour-drive from center Hanoi.
 The long festival starts as soon as the 6th day after the Lunar New Year but the main date is the 15th.
 Devoted Buddhists all over Vietnam travel to this religious site to pay respect to Buddha and pray for a prosperous year.
 To prepare for the festival, the monks in all the pagodas light up lots of incense sticks, which makes the whole region immerse in a pleasant smell and create a holy, smoky view.
 Perfume pagoda is also a highlighted travel destination because of the alluring nature scenery that includes a clear stream with lush green trees on top of limestone karsts and paddy fields on the side.

-It is not recommended for foreign travelers to visit Perfume pagoda in peak days due to the crowds of locals.
+It is not recommended for foreign travelers to visit the Perfume pagoda on peak days due to the crowds of locals.
 But you still can come and observe the religious rituals and enjoy the view on the last days of this Vietnam festival, just make sure to have everything booked in advance.

 Phu Giay Festival – Holy Ceremony to Honor the Vietnamese Mother Saint

 In Vietnam, there is a popular religious belief that worships mother goddesses, and Mother Saint Lieu Hanh is the main deity.
-She was the daughter of Jade Emperor and during her time on earth, she helped improve the lives of many poor people.
+She was the daughter of the Jade Emperor and during her time on earth, she helped improve the lives of many poor people.
 On the third lunar month every year, Phu Giay Temple in Nam Dinh province held a big festival with the same name to honor Mother Saint Lieu Hanh.
 During this six-day-long festival, Vietnamese people from all over the region come to pray for health, happiness, and prosperity.
 Phu Giay Festival also has special ceremonies where performers wear special costumes and carry decorated bamboo relics to recreate the historic events.
-Visitors are welcomed to participate in or observe various traditional games like wrestling, dancing, capture-the-flag or human chess.
+Visitors are welcomed to participate in or observe various traditional games like wrestling, dancing, capture-the-flag, or human chess.

 Hue Festival – A Festival Dedicated to the Former Imperial Capital

 This is one of the most vibrant Vietnam festivals celebrated in Summer.
 Hue is a beautiful city in central Vietnam, which is famous for being the seat of the last feudal system in this country.
-To celebrate Hue’s ancient complex of monuments and its unique culture, a dedicated festival with the same name as the city is held every two years around April to June.
+To celebrate Hue’s ancient complex of monuments and its unique culture, a dedicated festival with the same name as the city is held every two years from April to June.
 It is an exhilarating event with many community-based activities organized throughout the city.

-The week-long festival has art performances, like parades, dances, music shows and especially traditional costume fashion shows to show visitors the values and beauty of Hue.
+The week-long festival has art performances, like parades, dances, music shows, and especially traditional costume fashion shows to show visitors the values and beauty of Hue.
 This festival is a great opportunity to experience and emerge yourself in one of Vietnam’s World Heritage Sites.
 If you are planning to travel to Vietnam next year, we highly recommend you book a tour to visit Hue Festival.
-It will be held on April 1 – 6, 2020.
+It will be held on April 1 – 6, 2021.